ndrewtl/airspace-jekyll/_posts/2018-04-06-model-design.md

 #### Extras

 If you are keen, you can now try out the `brms` package and generate the Stan code for this model.
-This will help us to start to thing about how we can implement hierarchical models using the statistical programming language Stan, which we will cover in a future workshop.
+This will help us to start to thing about how we can implement hierarchical models using the statistical programming language Stan.

+__You can check out <a href="https://ourcodingclub.github.io/2018/04/30/stan-2.html" arget="_blank">the Stan hierarchical modelling tutorial here!</a>__

 <p></p>